-GOAL: Empower Indigenous Voices & Knowledge at UNBC Objectives Outcomes READY Alignment Increase professional development opportunities related to enacting decolonization and indigenization.
+Objectives Outcomes Ready Alignment Increase professional development opportunities related to enacting decolonization and indigenization.
 Regularly scheduled speaker events and dedicated workshops.
-Supporting fulfilling student learning Infuse Indigenous perspectives and pedagogies into academic programming.
-Enhanced content and curriculum, and strengthened relationships between our programs and Indigenous communities. journeys.
+Supporting fulfilling student learning journeys.
+Infuse Indigenous perspectives and pedagogies into academic programming.
+Enhanced content and curriculum, and strengthened relationships between our programs and Indigenous communities.
 Act on Truth and Reconciliation.
 Review and enhance academic supports for Indigenous students, staff, and faculty.
 An Indigenous-led review and report, with actionable recommendations.
 Attract and retain outstanding people for our community.
-Time frame: Building relationships, partnering with Indigenous communities, and enhancing indigenization and decolonization efforts are ongoing.